SijingTu/2023-OPTRefinement-code/README.md

 # OptiRefine: Densest subgraphs and maximum cuts with $k$ refinement

-This repository contains the code used in our paper titled "OptiRefine: Finding denser subgraphs and larger cuts using few refinements".
+This repository contains the code used in our paper titled "OptiRefine: Densest subgraphs and maximum cuts with $k$ refinement".
 The algorithms are designed to find larger graph cuts and denser subgraphs through a local improvement framework.

 ## Table of Contents